treebohotels/leaf-ui/.github/ISSUE_TEMPLATE.md

 ### **Environment**
 <!--- Include as many relevant details about the environment you experienced the bug in -->
+* leaf-ui version:
+* npm/yarn version:
-* Version used:
+* node version:
-* Browser Name and version:
+* browser name and version:
-* Operating System and version (desktop or mobile):
+* operating System and version:
-* Link to your project: